Troy Drug Possession Lawyer

 Our Drug Possession Attorneys Can Help You Fight Charges in Miami County, OH

 If you have been charged with a drug crime in Ohio, you are likely facing serious legal penalties that can include jail time and fines.
 You are also at risk of having a permanent criminal record, which can make it difficult to find employment, secure housing, and pursue future opportunities.
-The good news is that you are innocent until proven guilty, and our Troy drug possession attorneys at Lopez, Severt & Pratt Co., can help you build a vigorous defense to fight the charges against you.
+The good news is that you are presumed innocent until proven guilty, and our Troy drug possession attorneys at Lopez, Severt & Pratt Co. will help you build a strong defense to challenge the charges you face.

-For individuals in Miami County and the Troy area, drug possession charges are often prosecuted aggressively, especially when the alleged offense takes place near schools, parks, or public events.
-Knowing your rights and working with a knowledgeable drug possession attorney in Troy who is familiar with the judges and prosecutors at the Miami County Common Pleas Court can make a significant impact on your case.
-Our legal team understands local procedures, relevant Ohio statutes, and potential diversion options that may be available to defendants in Troy and throughout Miami County.
+For individuals in Miami County and the Troy area, drug possession charges are prosecuted aggressively, especially if the alleged offense occurs near local schools, parks, or public gatherings.
+Knowing your rights and retaining a knowledgeable drug possession lawyer in Troy—familiar with both the Miami County Common Pleas Court and how local judges approach these matters—can significantly impact the outcome of your case.
+Our legal team has a deep understanding of local court procedures, relevant Ohio statutes, and diversion options that may be available in Troy and throughout Miami County.

 Call us at (937) 400-3170 or contact us online to learn more about how we can help you.
 Schedule a consultation with a drug possession attorney in Troy, OH today.